Beveridge railway station explained

 Beveridge is a closed railway station on the North East railway that served the township of Beveridge, Victoria, Australia.

 The station platform was extended in 1883, following the duplication of the line from Donnybrook, and a Melbourne-bound (up) platform was provided in the same year.
 Duplication continued northwards in 1886.
-The station was closed on 2 April 1990 and the platforms had been removed by February 1991,[2] although the platform mounds can still be seen, as well as the slew in the parallel standard gauge line allow it to pass around the former up platform.
+The station was closed on 2 April 1990 and the platforms had been removed by February 1991.[2]
+However, the platform mounds can still be seen, as well as the slew in the parallel standard gauge line which allowed it to pass behind the former up platform.

-In 2016, it was revealed that a station would be re-established at Beveridge, to serve a proposed new suburb that would accommodate more than 10,000 people and up to 3500 dwellings.[3]
+In 2016, it was announced that a station would be re-established at Beveridge, to serve a proposed new suburb that would accommodate up to 3500 dwellings and more than 10,000 people.[3]

 Notes and References